Learn more about many of our projects and events to support Umstead State Park below.

 The Cedar Ridge multi-use trail at William B. Umstead State Park is now open again with upgrades and re-routing.
 The 1.4-mile gravel trail did not currently meet the standards of other multi-use trails in the park.

 The repairs and re-route bring the trail up to current multi-use trail standards using sustainable trail construction standards including grade reversals, rolling dips, water turnouts to minimize erosion, and granite screenings to the top surface.
 Improved ditching will be added in some sections and bench cuts were used for sections that are re-routed.

-This project is made possible by a grant through the Umstead Coalition from the NC Recreation Trails Program with match assistance from The Umstead Coalition, volunteers, the Umstead 100, Carolina Godiva Tract Club, NC Road Runners Club, Great Outdoor Provision Company, and Park staff.
+This project was made possible by a grant through the Umstead Coalition from the NC Recreation Trails Program with match assistance from The Umstead Coalition, volunteers, the Umstead 100, Carolina Godiva Tract Club, NC Road Runners Club, Great Outdoor Provision Company and Park staff.

 Triangle I-40 Bikeway (along I-40)

 The Triangle I-40 bikeway will connect the Trenton Road Greenway to RDU Forest and Davis Drive (RTP- Triangle Park Center).
 This missing link would enable bike/ped connections from downtown Raleigh to RDU and RTP.
 It will enable connections to many of the area's major greenways, including: Black Creek, Reedy Creek, House Creek, Rocky Branch, Walnut Creek, American Tobacco Trail, Crabtree Creek, and the Neuse Greenways.
 In addition to the regional/national East Coast Greenway and NC 2 (Mountains to Sea) and US 1 (Carolina Connection) bike routes.